cmohge1/LAH2019/README.md

 - make a new directory called "gitspace"

-- navigate to the gitspace directory
+- navigate to the gitspace directory, then to "LAHP2019".

-For a very good (and broad) overview of command line tools, see https://github.com/jlevy/the-art-of-command-line.

-### Grep

-See the grep basics sheet (here)[/grep-basics-sheet.pdf].
+- naviagte to the Billy Budd folders, and create a new folder called "diplomatic".

+- move the file "ch1-leaf.xml" to "diplomatic".

+- use `head` -- what do you see?

 ### Regular Expressions

 (AKA regex)

 The best way to learn regex is to experiment with one of the online tools.
-But let's copy-and-paste some text from the Billy Budd directory.
+But let's copy-and-paste the xml file from the Billy Budd/diplomatic directory.
 Then go to [Regex101](https://regex101.com/).

 For more information, see this [regex cheat sheet](https://medium.com/factory-mind/regex-tutorial-a-simple-cheatsheet-by-examples-649dc1c3f285).

+### Grep

+See the grep basics sheet (here)[/grep-basics-sheet.pdf].

 ### Pandoc